Neil-Cardoz/Neil-Cardoz/README.md

 - 👋 Hi, I’m @Neil-Cardoz
 - 👀 I’m interested in AI,Machine learning and Android and IOS App development.
-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning Python and HTML, CSS and Javascript.
+- 🧠 I have learnt basics of C, Python, MySQL and MongoDB.
 - 💞️ I’m looking to collaborate on backend and database and data analytics.
 - 📫 How to reach me neilcardoz1@gmail.com.
 - 😄 Pronouns: He/him